cornish-tools/cornish-spellchecker/README.md

 - Find the latest build.
 - Download the zip file
 - In the zip file, you'll find an OXT file.
 Double-click on that and the dictionary will be installed into LibreOffice.

+# Run

+## Hunspell

+A helpful tool is to use the `-m` flag to run morphological analysis:
+* po - part of speech
+* ds - cause of the affix

 # Feedback